cakephp/localized/README.md

 This plugin also houses POSIX compliant LC_TIME files which are used for translating time related string of LC_TIME domain.
 To use these files link or copy them into their expected location: `APP/Locale/<locale>/LC_TIME`.

-## Migration Guide

-### Localized.Validation

-The lib path for validation files changed.
-They should now be either in `APP/Validation/` or in `APP/PluginName/Validation/`.

-You also need to adjust your App::uses() statements in your code accordingly:

-`App::uses('MxValidation', 'Localized.Lib');` is now `App::uses('MxValidation', 'Localized.Validation');`

 ## Contributing to Localized